-New logo: 2/5 The Garden Through the Years
+New Logo: 2/5 The Garden Through the Years

 At the end of the 16th century, Pierre Richer de Belleval, a professorat the Faculty of Medicine, obtained permission from King Henry IV to establish a botanical garden intended for the cultivation and “demonstration” of medicinal plants.